The IT Solutions webpage is your home to a number of valuable IT resources.

 - Working collaboratively with the College community to deliver quality service and leading‑edge technology solutions that meet current needs and address future requirements.

 - Providing for the effective and informed use of technology and thoughtful exploration of new technologies.

 - Striving to exceed expectations through our professionalism, courtesy, consistency, and commitment to excellence.

 The ITS department comprises five areas reporting to the Director.
 Each manager works with the department’s team members to ensure optimum service for the College community.

 Client Services comprises the following three major areas: (1) workstation management, (2) telecommunications, and (3) technical documentation and training.

 Workstation Management: Governs the procurement, preparation, maintenance, and support for over 3,000 computers and hundreds of different software packages for academic labs, instructional staff, and administrative support.
 This area assists with the selection of computer hardware and software and acts as a liaison between the College and its technology partners.

 Telecommunications: Serves as the first point of contact for all telecommunication related services such as VoIP, voicemail, smartphones, and cell phones.
 Activities include procurement, installation, support, and billing for telecommunication services.
-This area also provides operator services to the College community and maintains the online College phone directory.
+This area also maintains the online College phone directory.

 Technical Documentation and Training: Provides up‑to‑date support documentation through the ITS Help Resources and Team Sites webpages on a wide variety of topics.
 This area also is responsible for delivering in‑person training on specific technical topics to College faculty and staff.
 Its goal is to improve the College community’s experience with RRC technology by providing resources and education.